ManuSunny18/manu-ecommerce-app-test/README.md

 ## Project Overview
     package.json
-        start : TO run the project in developement mode build : Will generate the optimised bundle for the production analyse : Can analyse the bundle size and dependencies test : run test cases
+        start : To run the project in development mode build : Will generate the optimized bundle for the production analyse : Can analyse the bundle size and dependencies test : run test cases
     webpack
-        developement and production build configurations
+        development and production build configurations
     tailwind.config.js
         front end design system configuration
     src